dotku/forecasters/README.md

 2. Kaggle

-## 1mm Fund Provider
+## Fund Providers

-> The One Million Dollar Paranormal Challenge was an offer by the James Randi Educational Foundation (JREF)
+* James Randi Educational Foundation (JREF)

+> Contact us by weijingjaylin+forcasters@gmail.com to be our fund providers